onlymattjohnson/vote-by-mail-cook-county/README.md

 **Voters** who are permantly residing outside of the United States must submit the [FPCA Paper Form](https://app.chicagoelections.com/documents/general/FPCA-Federal-Post-Card-Application.pdf) by October 5, 2020 to register and/or request a ballot.

 ## When do I need to apply by?

+## How do I return my ballot?

+## Are there any postage fees associated with returning my ballot?

 ## When do I need to return my ballot by?